cycloss/recipes/pasta.md

 1. Place the eggs and yolks in a large bowl and whisk to combine, then grate and stir in the cheese and pepper.

-2. Put 3 litres of water on to boil and chop the guanciale.
+2. Put 2 litres of water on to boil with 1/2 tbsp of salt, and chop the guanciale.

 3. Place guanciale in a cool non stick pan and bring up to medium high heat.
 Cook for 4 to 5 minutes until golden.
 If using bacon, add a touch of oil.
 Turn off the heat and add the garlic, stirring to combine.